Ingrid-0906/PUP/README.md

 2 - Rename folder to PUP<br>

-3- Get the file 'cats.py' and insert you script below the function CATS and run it as part of your code.
+3- Get the file 'cats.py' and insert your script below the function CATS and run it as part of your code.

 ## Requirement
 RAM must be > 4GB<br>